gardener/gardener-extension-provider-gcp/docs/proposals/flexible-network-configuration-spec.md

 **File**: `pkg/apis/gcp/validation/infrastructure.go`

-Extend `ValidateInfrastructureConfig` with a new block that fires when `infra.Networks.SubnetWorkers != nil`:
+Extend `ValidateInfrastructureConfig` with an `ipFamilies []core.IPFamily` parameter (added after `servicesCIDR`) and a new block that fires when `infra.Networks.SubnetWorkers != nil`.
+Update the call site in `pkg/admission/validator/shoot.go` to pass `valContext.shoot.Spec.Networking.IPFamilies`:

 ```go
 if infra.Networks.SubnetWorkers != nil {